Embracing New Beginnings in September

 - 3 min read

-There’s something about September that always takes me straight back to the first day of term - the smell of new pencils, the excitement of a blank notebook, and the promise of getting back into a routine after the long summer break.
-Even now, that "back to school" feeling makes me want to start new projects and look ahead with fresh determination.
+September brings a wave of nostalgia.
+It reminds me of the first day of term, filled with the scent of new pencils and the thrill of a blank notebook.
+The excitement of returning to a routine after a long summer break is palpable.
+Even now, that "back to school" feeling inspires me to embark on new projects and look forward with renewed determination.

 Celebrating Renewal on the When in Frome Podcast